Zefad/MobileNet_ImageClassify/README.md

 ### Running the Tool
 1. Open the Jupyter Notebook file `Image_Classify.ipynb`.
 2. Run each cell.
-3. Add image path when asked.
+3. Add image path as Input.